savonet/book/streaming.md

 to insert 43 minutes of silence or cut 43 minutes of music in order to synchronize back the two clocks!
 The uses of clocks allows Liquidsoap to detect such situations and require the user to deal with them.
-In practice, this means that each library (ALSA, Pulseaudio, etc.) has to be in its own clock, as well as network libraries taking care of synchronization by themselves (SRT).
+In practice, this means that each library (ALSA, Pulseaudio, etc.) has to be attached to its own clock, as well as network libraries taking care of synchronization by themselves (SRT).

 There are also some reasons that are purely _internal_ to Liquidsoap: in order